dam-pav/NavSrcHandler/README.md

 ## Requirements

 - Windows PowerShell 5.1
-  - PowerShell 7+ (pwsh) will technically work, but the output of file manipulation will most likely disrupt codepages.
+  - PowerShell 7+ (pwsh) will technically work and NavSrcHandler.cmd will attempt to mitigate by running a separate session for the tool.
+This is invisible to the user.
+If you don't get a warning about Powershell version, you are fine.
 - NAV PowerShell cmdlets available in the session:
   - `Split-NAVApplicationObjectFile`
   - `Join-NAVApplicationObjectFile`